AlesRuzickaEu/hyperapp/README.md

 app(state, actions, view, document.body)
 ```

-Hyperapp consists of a two-function API. <samp>hyperapp.h</samp> returns a new [virtual DOM](#view) node tree and <samp>hyperapp.app</samp> [mounts](#mounting) a new application in the specified DOM element.
-Without an element, it's possible to use Hyperapp "headless", which can be useful when unit testing your program.
+Superapp consists of a two-function API. <samp>superapp.h</samp> returns a new [virtual DOM](#view) node tree and <samp>superapp.app</samp> [mounts](#mounting) a new application in the specified DOM element.
+Without an element, it's possible to use Superapp "headless", which can be useful when unit testing your program.

 This example assumes you are using a JavaScript compiler like [Babel](https://babeljs.io) or [TypeScript](https://www.typescriptlang.org) and a module bundler like [Parcel](https://parceljs.org), [Webpack](https://webpack.js.org), etc. If you are using JSX, all you need to do is install the JSX [transform plugin](https://babeljs.io/docs/en/babel-plugin-transform-react-jsx) and add the pragma option to your <samp>.babelrc</samp> file.